bibig/node-shorthash/README.md

 node-shorthash
 ==============

-get a unique short hash of a string
+get an unique short hash of a string